Audio Decomposition using BufNMF

 This is where non-negative matrix factorisation can be quite useful.

 We can use BufNMF to analyze the drum loop’s spectrogram and determine which parts of the spectrum always (or often) occur together in time.
-For example, in the snare hits (the green boxes) you can see the different partials of the drum head’s resonant tone (the horizontal bands from ~300 Hz to ~2000 Hz) always occurring together.
-Sometimes there is also some cymbal sound happening (above that in a red box), but because the cymbal sound is often not there, NMF will try to decompose the spectrogram in such a way that these can be considered separate components.
+For example, in the snare hits (the blue boxes) you can see the different partials of the drum head’s resonant tone (the horizontal bands from ~300 Hz to ~2000 Hz) always occurring together.
+Sometimes there is also some cymbal sound happening (above that in a yellow box), but because the cymbal sound is often not there, NMF will try to decompose the spectrogram in such a way that these can be considered separate components.
 In general, the more that different sound objects are separated out in time and the more repetitions of each sound object, the better BufNMF will be at identifying and separating them.

 Processing this mono drum loop with BufNMF (specifying that we want it to try to decompose the sound into three components) returns these three buffers, one with each component it was able to separate:SuperCollider Example Max Example